Essential Cold Weather Phone Protection for Skiers and Snowboarders

 • Mobile lift tickets and payments

+Dead phones create real risk.
+In backcountry terrain or at large resorts, losing communication can slow emergency response or leave riders stranded.
 The National Ski Patrol knows that reliable communication saves time and lives.
-Their endorsement of PHOOZY reflects the importance of battery preservation in freezing temperatures.
+Their endorsement of PHOOZY reflects the real world importance of battery preservation in freezing temperatures.

 How PHOOZY Thermal Phone Capsules Help